Olson3R/rosie_controller/README.md

-# rosie_controller
+# rosie_webui
-Controller for the Rosie home automation collection.
+A web interface for the Rosie home automation software.